soarlab/maline/env/emulab/README.md

 Once the first phase is done, run the following command while in the same directory as when `start-exp.sh` returned:

-    create-features-file.sh
+    create-feature-matrix.sh regular

-to generate a file with features for all the analyzed applications.
+to generate a file with features for all the analyzed applications in the regular way.
+If you want features to be created according to a different model, there are two more options: `noncut` and `frequency`.

+If you want to generate a different than the regular kind of feature vectors, e.g. by doing only a frequency analysis, run:

+    parallel-parsing.sh 10 android-logs/ frequency

+This will start 10 parallel parsing instances, each looking for its own share of log files in the `android-logs/` directory, and then parsing them according to the frequency analysis.
+Once that is done, run:

+    create-feature-matrix.sh frequency

+to generate a matrix with feature vectors, one per line, for all apps.